Who am I?

 I am NOT a medical provider: None of my blog posts are intended to be taken as medical advice for your unique self.
 They are more for general information acquisition- to whet the appetite for self study and research, and hopefully to entertain.
 Should you have specific questions relating to your health or specific conditions, please contact a medical and/or health professional.

 Sharing my material: If you enjoy my posts or what I’ve talked about, please feel free to share them!
 Just remember to give credit to me if you use my images personal images or content.

 Mistakes and inaccuracies: If you notice I have written something that is inaccurate, please contact me and let me know (but be kind, I am only human!).
 I strive to be as factual and accurate when citing sources and information, but if I miss something or write something incorrectly, I would love to be informed.

 Artwork, writing, photos: Unless otherwise stated, all artwork and writing are my own.
-Note: many of the photos I use are NOT my own work, but are from the free photo library of images within wordpress.
+Note: many of the photos I use for the blog post cover are NOT my own work, but are from the free photo library of images within wordpress.